All orders from Silencer Shop ship free!

 6. Can I use one silencer for multiple calibers?

 You can use a larger caliber suppressor to suppress a smaller caliber firearm as long as you have the appropriate adapters.
-Using a larger caliber silencer is not typically as efficient as a silencer made for your firearm, but it will still be a significant sound reduction in most cases.
+Using a larger caliber silencer is not as efficient as a silencer made for the specific caliber, but it will still be a significant sound reduction in most cases.

 7. What is the difference between a suppressor and a silencer?

 There is no difference; these are just different words for the same thing.

 The word ”Silencer” is the legal term; but, either “sound suppressor”, or just “suppressor”, is more technically accurate since they don’t actually silence the firearm.
 You can use either term with us and we’ll promise not to care.

 8. How quiet is a suppressed firearm?